Lago Ranco, Chile: Weather

-Three types of very different climates can be found in Lago Ranco: the so-called rainy temperate climate with Mediterranean influence (Cfsb) mountain weather (G) and icy climate by the effect of height (EFH).
+Three types of very different climates can be found in Lago Ranco: the so-called rainy temperate climate with Mediterranean influence (Cfsb) mountain weather (G) and icy climate caused by the effect of height (EFH).

-The first type of climate is developed between the Cordillera Pre - Andean Middle surrounding the Depression.
-Not to be characterized by a dry season rainfall occurring throughout the year, presenting however some features of a break during the warm season rainfall.
-In this temperate rainforest does not have large temperature swings.
-This is facilitated by the liquid surface of Lake Ranco, moreover, prevents frost on its banks.
-During the spring and summer there is a persistent cloudiness that tends to dissipate by noon, which is known as South negro.
+The first type of climate is develops between the Pre-Andean Middle Range surrounding the Central Depression.
+It is not characterized by a dry season, as rainfall occurs throughout the year, although some features of a break appear during the warm season.
+In this temperate rainforest, there are no large temperature swings.
+This is facilitated by the liquid surface of Lake Ranco, which prevents frost on its banks.
+During the spring and summer there is a persistent cloudiness that tends to dissipate by noon, which is known as the South negro.

 The mountain climate is evident in the Andes, in some sectors of the foothills.
-It is above curve at 500 m, height corresponding approximately to the development of 5 °C isotherm in the coldest month and even that disappears where tree-like vegetation, the effect of low temperatures.
+It is above the curve at 500 m, a height corresponding approximately to the development of the 5 °C isotherm in the coldest month, and this is also the elevation where tree-like vegetation appears due to low temperatures.

-The third type of weather that occurs in the town of Lake Ranco is the icy climate by the effect of height, which takes place in high mountain areas, where the elevation exceeds 3,000 m, the conditions in such sectors are broken between a climate of tundra, no trees, to a climate of perpetual snow without vegetation with increasing altitude.
+The third type of climate that occurs in the commune of Lake Ranco is the icy climate caused by the effect of height, which appears in high mountain areas, where the elevation exceeds 3,000 m.
+The conditions in such sectors range from a climate of tundra with no trees, to a climate of perpetual snow without vegetation, depending on increasing altitude.

 The community of Lake Ranco is characterized by rainfall throughout the year.
-The average annual rainfall reaches Lake Ranco 2020 mm, while in the lake Maihue is 4072 mm.
+The average annual rainfall reaches Lake Ranco reaches 2,020 mm, while in the lake Maihue it is 4,072 mm.
 This shows that precipitation increases as height increases, resulting in increased rainfall in the commune in its eastern sector.

-In the commune averages temperatures descend towards the east, however there are large areas close to the lake where temperatures are conditioned by the thermal moderating effect.
+In the commune, averages temperatures decrease towards the east, however, there are large areas close to the lake where temperatures are conditioned by the thermal moderating effect.
 The mean maximum and minimum temperatures are recorded annually in the months of January and July.

-Lago Ranco temperature for between 3 and 20 °C and the lake Maihue between 0 and 18 °C. The municipality has no dry months, but the most affected by this natural phenomenon are the months of February for Lake Ranco and December for the lake Maihue.
+Temperatures in Lago Ranco range between 3 and 20 °C, and in lake Maihue between 0 and 18 °C. The municipality has no dry months, but the most affected by this natural phenomenon are February for Lake Ranco and December for lake Maihue.

-In the town of Lake Ranco winds prevail northwest, southwest and west.
-Along with that winds are typical, as the Puigua or Puelche over all the commune, which dry the air in the summer and cause storms at invierno.
+In the commune of Lake Ranco, winds prevail from the northwest, southwest, and west.
+In addition, winds are typical, such as the Puigua or Puelche throughout the commune, which dry the air in the summer and cause storms in winter.